samgozman/validity.red/deploy/README.md

     B---C[(DB volume)]
 ```

-In the current deployment setup there are only 3 servers used:
+In the current deployment setup there are only 2 servers used with one mounted volume for the database:

 1. Public server - frontend-service, gateway-service, Redis DB
 2. Private server - user-service, document-service, calendar-service, Postgres DB